 With the release of the PlayStation 5, gamers looking for a gaming monitor should want a display that's not only compatible with the console but one that can take advantage of all of the PS5's features.
 The PS5 supports 4k content up to 120fps, and although most monitors don't support 4k @ 120Hz the way TVs do, you can still find a 4k @ 60Hz monitor that would be great for gaming.
 Unlike the Xbox Series X, the PS5 doesn't support 1440p content, so it's best to go for a 4k option unless you want a 1080p resolution with a higher refresh rate.
-Monitors generally have lower input lag than TVs, which is great for gaming.
+Monitors generally have lower input lag than TVs.
 They have ergonomic stands, take up less space, and you can still use them for work.

 Note that we recently purchased a PS5 but have yet to test all our monitors with it.
 These recommendations are based on predictions and reported specifications.

 We've tested more than 190 monitors, and below are our recommendations for the best gaming monitors for PS5 that you can buy.
 Also, see our recommendations for the best 4k monitors, the best monitors for PS4, and the best gaming monitors.